oknozor/toml-bombadil/README.md

 ### Limitations

-- Hook are run in a sub-shell therefore, *command meant to change your current shell environment won't work* :
+- Hooks run in a sub-shell therefore, **command meant to change your current shell environment won't work** :

 ```toml
 hooks = [ "source /home/user/.zshrc" ] # This does not work !
 ```

-- Environment variable won't be expanded unless you explicitly call a sub-shell :
+- Environment variables won't be expanded unless you explicitly call a sub-shell :

 ```toml
 hooks = [ "echo $HOME" ] # This will print "$HOME"